-- Medical savings: Enrolled workers use pretax dollars (an annual maximum of $2,850 for 2022) to pay medical expenses not covered by their health insurance.
+- Medical savings: Enrolled workers use pre-tax dollars (an annual maximum of $3,050 for 2023) to pay medical expenses not covered by their health insurance.

 - Immediate access to account: Funds can be monitored online and employees can gain immediate access to their account through an FSA debit card.

 - Evenly spaced savings to manage costs: FSAs allow employees to save evenly throughout the year, which helps to budget and manage large healthcare costs.
 Carryover rules also help to limit last-minute spending to avoid the "use it or lose it" mentality.

 - No required payback of reimbursed funds: FSAs require that contributions come from each paycheck throughout the year, but the full annual contribution amount is available for use immediately (or after the first contribution).
 If the employee uses the full amount and then quits or is fired before year-end, they do not have to repay FSA funds to the employer.